 Oviedo is the capital city of the Principality of Asturias in northern Spain.
-Got a chance to explore this city during the whole August, I have fell in the love with this small but neat and charming city.
+I got a chance to explore this city during the whole of August, I fell in the love with this small but neat and charming city.

 Or, catch a glimpse of their wisdom in those statues…

 After class, drinking a cup of Sidra (Cider, alcoholic beverage made from apple ) may be a good idea.

 Or, seeing around just a few kilometres away from this lovely city…

 No entiendo is a Spanish phrase I often say when I do not understand what the other person is saying to me while I am here in Spain as part of Centennial’s SIPs.
 It is also the same phrase I hear from the other person as well.
 In Oviedo, where I am doing my SIPs, I gain more Spanish because the majority of the people you interact with are locals.
 One day, my homestay mom wanted to accompany me to places to help with translation.
 But I kindly refused and thinking I could do it on my own.
 Well, after being laughed at numerous times, receiving all kinds of facial expressions from the other person, and even one person stared at me blankly and walked away.
 These are the kinds of reactions I received from the locals when we are not interacting with the same language, me with Spanglish, a word derived from English and Spanish, and the other person with Spanish.
 But it is when you get out there to self improve on learning Spanish that these attitudes from people will result.
 Its actual vale, okay in Spanish!
 So, I hope to help you put your newly learn-ing language to functionality by daring you what I had dared myself to do.
 I present to you 7 things I dare you to do while studying abroad in Oviedo.